MadMan0708/Distrace/README.md

 There are 5 arguments at the moment which can be set:

-* log_dir - optional.
+* log_dir - optional with directory from where the application has been started as default value.
 It allows us to specify directory where logs are generated for both Instrumentor and native agent.
-* log_level - optional.
+* log_level - optional with "error" as default value.
 It allows us to specify logging level for both Instrumentor and native agent.
 The value can be one of these: trace, debug, info, warn, error, fatal, off.
-* sock_address - mandatory.
+* connection_str - optional with "ipc" as default value.
 This argument is used to specify type of communication used between Instrumentor and native agent.
 * instrumentor_jar - mandatory.
 This argument points to Instrumentor JAR.
 It is needed since Instrumentor is started from native agent.
 * instrumentor_main_class - mandatory.
 This argument has to contain class name from where the Instrumentor is started.

+### Setting communication type
+Currently available types of communication types are:

+* IPC - transport between processes on a single machine.
+To use IPC, `connection_str` argument has to be set to as `connection_str=ipc`.
+Distrace automatically creates the underlying communication mechanism.
+In this case the Instrumentor is automatically started by the native agent when the monitored application is started.
+* TCP - network transport via TCP.
+To use TCP, `connection_str` argument has to be set to as `connection_str=IP:port`, where IP and port specifies node where the Instrumentor JVM is running.
+In this case is the native agent expects the Instrumentor to be already running on the specified node.

+For more information about the communication types please visit [http://nanomsg.org](http://nanomsg.org)

 ## How to start examples